hiccius/OpenGL/07-advanced/README.md

     - It is important to take into account that the variables received from the **vertex shader** (position, color...) are passed as **arrays** - one element for each vertex - and that the variables which go to the **fragment shader** are sent when a vertex is **emitted**, so they need to have the right value before making the appropriate call.
     - Geometry shaders are used to dynamically generate shapes on the fly and are useful to draw simple shapes which appear multiple times on a scene in an easier way than defining all of them as vertices for the vertex shader.

+- In order to draw multiple elements that share the same **vertex data**, the most efficient way to do it is by using **instancing**.
+A single render call draws as many elements as specified and it is possible to distinguish between them in the vertex shader by reading the *gl_InstanceID* variable.
+    - Different data for each instance can be passed to the vertex shader using **instanced arrays**.
+They are defined as another vertex attribute (stored in a different vertex buffer object) that have a different **attribute divisor** from the default (0 - which updates it for every vertex).
+A value of 1 updates it every instance, 2 every two instances, and so on.

 ### Examples
-The examples can be executed one by one without needing to pass any arguments, the only examples supporting an optional argument are [8. xxx](#6-xxx).
+The examples can be executed one by one without needing to pass any arguments, the only examples supporting an optional argument are [10. xxx](#10-xxx).
 The examples need to be launched from the root *build* folder so they can find the right path for the shaders.
 To exit the examples, just press <kbd>ESC</kbd>.

 #### 1. Points in space
 This example sets the variable *gl_PointSize* equal to the **depth value** when drawing points on the screen, making them appear larger the farther they are from the viewer.